 - Comron Hassanzadeh

-My name is Julie.
 I am currently an internal medicine resident planning to specialize in infectious disease.
-I am a 2005 graduate of St. Louis University's Investigative and Medical Sciences program.
-I was very fortunate to be a part of this program and get to know/work with their incredible faculty and staff.
+I am a 2005 graduate of Saint Louis University's Investigative and Medical Sciences Program.
+I was very fortunate to be a part of this program and get to know and work with their incredible faculty and staff.
 The program was smaller back then but has since grown each year.
 However, the size of the program seems to remain somewhat smaller compared to a 200 person lecture course, which many of us really liked about the program.
 The faculty were amazing teachers and very thorough.
-The courses were very detailed and this program is perfect for anyone interested in medicine (pre-med).
-I would highly recommend this IMS program.
+The courses were very detailed and this program is perfect for anyone interested in medicine.
+I would highly recommend this IMS Program.

 The IMS program is a remarkable program that will help anyone further strengthen their pre-med background and provide essential skills and knowledge while in medical school and future practice of medicine.
 The faculty and staff are willing to help in any way possible and very supportive of their students.
 If you are pre-med, again, I highly recommend the IMS program to consider as your major.